 This meeting, and the broader PAME collaboration, boldly unites epilepsy researchers, health care providers, nonprofit professionals, and people impacted by epilepsy, including those who are bereaved.
 This was the 5th in-person PAME meeting and was shorter in length and was held in conjunction with the American Epilepsy Society (AES) Annual Meeting.
 Previous PAME meetings were 2.5 days long and held during the summer.
 We changed the timing and structure of the PAME meeting to broaden our network and make meeting content more accessible to new audiences.

 Plenary Session Recordings

-The PAME meeting recordings and speaker slides are available below.
+The PAME meeting recordings are available below.
 We also encourage you to visit the virtual PAME Memory Wall that honors loved ones lost to an epilepsy-related cause.
 The smiling faces and sweet memories remind us of our work’s urgency to understand and prevent epilepsy-related mortality.
 View the PAME Memory Wall.

 - Gardiner Lapham, RN, MPH

 Meeting in the middle?
 Bidirectional lessons for SUDEP from basic and clinical research today

 The basic science plenary session will cover lessons from either the basic science side or clinical side and evaluate how well they translate from bench to bedside and back.
 We will consider what else needs to be known to make smooth translation, focusing on spreading depolarization/circuit mechanisms, biomarkers (including postictal generalized EEG suppression and heart rate variability), and neurotransmitters.
 A panel discussion and questions from the audience will close the session.

 - Gordon Buchanan, MD, Ph.D., University of Iowa